tintn/tintn.github.io/_posts/2023-01-09-Scalable-Serving-with-Kubernetes-and-Seldon-Core.md

 ]
 ```

 You can find the final repository [here](https://github.com/tintn/ml-model-deployment-tutorials/tree/main/toy-model/cifar10-model).
-Triton supports many features that you can possibly use to tune the model’s performance.
+Triton supports several features that may be used to tune the model's performance.
 You can also group multiple steps or multiple models into an inference pipeline to implement your business logic.
-However, I deliberately keep the model config simple to illustrate the whole process of model deployment instead of focusing on tuning performance.
+However, I deliberately keep the model config simple to illustrate the entire process of model deployment instead of focusing on performance.

-If you want to see a more realistic example of how to export and serve a PyTorch model with Triton, take a look at this [post](https://tintn.github.io/deploy-detectron2-with-triton/).
-It shows how to serve the MaskRCNN model from Detectron2 with Triton, which is a very popular model for instance segmentation and is used in many real-world computer vision systems.
+If you want to see a more realistic example of how to export and serve a PyTorch model with Triton, have a look at this [post](https://tintn.github.io/deploy-detectron2-with-triton/).
+It demonstrates how to use Triton to serve the MaskRCNN model from Detectron2, a popular model for instance segmentation and used in many real-world computer vision systems.

 Triton can access models from local filesystem or cloud storage services (e.g. S3, Google Storage, or Azure Storage).
-As we’re going to deploy the model in Kubernetes, using a cloud storage service is more convenient because all nodes in the Kubernetes cluster can access the same models.
-We’ll use AWS S3 as the model repository in this tutorial.
-Assume that you already have an AWS account, let’s create an S3 bucket and upload the folder we have prepared:
+As we're going to deploy the model in Kubernetes, using a cloud storage service is more convenient because all nodes in the Kubernetes cluster can access the same models.
+We'll use AWS S3 as the model repository in this tutorial.
+Assume that you already have an AWS account, let's create an S3 bucket and upload the folder we have prepared:

 ```bash
 aws s3 cp --recursive cifar10-model s3://<YOUR_BUCKET>/cifar10-model